Plymouth: Ferries

 A regular international ferry service provided by Brittany Ferries operates from Millbay taking cars and foot passengers directly to France (Roscoff) and Spain (Santander) primarily on the two ferries, MV Armorique and MV Pont-Aven.
 The Cremyll Ferry is a passenger ferry between Stonehouse and the Cornish hamlet of Cremyll, which is believed to have operated continuously since 1204.

-There is also a pedestrian ferry from the Mayflower Steps to Mount Batten, and an alternative to using the Tamar Bridge via the Torpoint Ferry (vehicle and pedestrian) across the River Tamar.
+There is also a pedestrian ferry from the Mayflower Steps to Mount Batten and an alternative to using the Tamar Bridge via the Torpoint Ferry (vehicle and pedestrian) across the river.